IRL2/nanover-docs/source/concepts/base-protocol.rst

 ########################

-In NanoVer, frames are very similar to the key value store used for state, but specialised for the purposes of particle simulations, especially molecular dynamics.
+In NanoVer, frames are very similar to the key value store used for state, but specialised for the purposes of particles simulations, especially molecular dynamics.

 Frame updates are just a mapping of frame keys and their updated values: